SamedhG/sorer/README.md

 # SoRer
-`SoRer`, short for schema-on-read-er, is a program that can read files in the SoR format and build columnar dataframes based on a dynamically inferred schema.
+`SoRer`, short for schema-on-read-er, is a library that can infer a schema, parse `.sor` files into a columnar representation according to the schema, and handle missing data and (most cases of) malformed data.

-`SoRer` was built with speed and memory efficiency in mind so it can handle processing files that are too large to fit into RAM.
+`SoRer` was built with speed and memory efficiency in mind and file parsing is multi-threaded.

 On our 2 year old desktop computer with a SATA SSD (meaning our testing is likely near being bottlenecked by ssd read speeds) and 4 cores (4 threads),